Title-1

 WEP management at scale

-With 147,000+ students receiving services, each requiring an annually updated WEP developed with a gifted-endorsed educator, documentation is a significant burden for coordinators managing large caseloads.
+With 147,000+ students receiving services, each requiring an annually updated WEP developed with a gifted-endorsed educator, documentation is a significant burden for coordinators managing large caseloads across multiple buildings.

 The identification-services gap

 35% of Ohio’s identified gifted students are not receiving services.
-Managing “no services letters,” communicating with families, and justifying resource allocation is a complex ongoing compliance task.
+Managing “no services letters,” communicating with families, and justifying resource allocation is a complex ongoing compliance task with real equity implications.

-Creative thinking ability is one of Ohio’s four identification categories, but most districts lack a validated, school-administered creative thinking assessment that produces a ready-to-file identification report.
+Creative Thinking Ability is one of Ohio’s four identification categories, but historically most districts lacked a validated, school-administered creative thinking assessment that produced a ready-to-file identification report.
+The CTC’s addition to Ohio’s 2026-2027 approved list directly addresses this gap.

 Equity in screening

-The revised 2025 standards require whole-grade screening and stronger equity protections.
-Coordinators need tools that surface gifted potential in students from underrepresented groups who may not be referred through traditional channels.
+The revised 2025 standards require whole-grade screening with strengthened equity protections for minorities, economically disadvantaged students, English Learners, and students with disabilities.
+Coordinators need tools that surface gifted potential in students from underrepresented groups.

 Each tool maps to a specific Ohio requirement and produces a concrete, exportable output: